 Sussex County Restraining Order Representation

 Have you been served with a temporary restraining order in Sussex County?
 It is critical to promptly seek assistance from an experienced lawyer.
-Attorney Joseph D. Lento will effectively represent you in a restraining order hearing and defend any related criminal charges.
+Attorney Joseph D. Lento and the Lento Law Firm will effectively represent you in a restraining order hearing and defend any related criminal charges.
 Contact the office at (888) 535-3686 for a case evaluation.